Skip to contents

 spicy is an R package for quick, consistent, and elegant exploration of data frames.
 It helps you:

-• Extract variable metadata and display compact summaries of dataset variables, including names, labels, values, classes, number of distinct non-missing values, number of valid observations, number of missing observations (varlist()).
+• Extract variable metadata and display compact summaries of dataset variables using varlist() (with vl() as a convenient shortcut), including names, labels, values, classes, number of distinct non-missing values, number of valid observations, number of missing observations.
 Similar to the “Variable View” in SPSS or the “Variables Manager” in Stata.

-• Compute frequency tables (freq()), row means (mean_n()), row sums (sum_n()), and row count of specific values (count_n()) with automatic handling of missing data.
+• Compute frequency tables with freq(), row-wise means with mean_n(), row-wise sums with sum_n(), and counts of specific values using count_n() — all with automatic handling of missing data.

-• Copy data or results directly to the clipboard (copy_clipboard()) for quick export.
+• Copy data frames or result tables directly to the clipboard using copy_clipboard() for fast export to spreadsheets or text editors.

-• Handle labelled, factor, Date, POSIXct, and other common types.
+• Handle labelled, factor, Date, POSIXct, and other commonly used variable types.

-All with intuitive functions that produce clean, structured outputs.
+All with intuitive functions that return clean, structured outputs.

 Installation